Getting Started with HTL getting-started-with-htl

 CAUTION

-This technique can introduce cross-site scripting (XSS) vulnerabilities, and the security aspects should be carefully studied if this must be used.
+This technique can introduce cross-site scripting (XSS) vulnerabilities.
+The security aspects should be carefully studied if this approach is used.
 There usually are better ways to implement the same thing than to rely on this practice.

 recommendation-more-help